johnsonjh/VEDIT/xlate/README.md

      byte-identical to GENCMD's output, also cross-checked when both run).

 The two backends (Intel ASM86 and NASM) will produce identical binaries:
-`a86tonasm.py` replicates all the Intel ASM86 V3.2 artifact like its unconditional-`JMP` sizing (backward-short `EB`, forward-short `EB`+`NOP`,
+`a86tonasm.py` replicates all the Intel ASM86 V3.2 artifacts like its unconditional-`JMP` sizing (backward-short `EB`, forward-short `EB`+`NOP`,
 else `E9`), the worst-case `NOP` padding of forward-referenced symbolic immediates, and its `reg<-r/m` encoding direction for register-register